radicazz/shoebox/README.md

 # about

-A lightweight, personal Pinterest-style portfolio website for showcasing your hard work in style.
+A lightweight, personal, image-first portfolio site for showcasing your hard work in style.

-## features
-- Profile header with avatar, contact links, and light/dark toggle (remembers system + user preferences)
-- JSON-driven gallery grid (edit `public/gallery.json`) with responsive masonry layout
-- Modular components (`Gallery.astro`, `GalleryItem.astro`) to prepare for the upcoming modal interactions
+> [!NOTE]
+> This project is under construction!

-## quick-start
+## quick start

-Either download as a `.zip` or clone the repo through git.
+Either download or clone the repo through git.

 ```
 git clone https://www.github.com/radicazz/shoe-box.git/